Skip to main content

 The GitHub Action provides a convenient wrapper around the Agents API.

-1. For Git sources: Creates an agent with source.type: "git" and the repository/ref information
+1. For Git sources: Creates an agent with source.type: "git" and the repository/ref information.
+When using the API directly, use the ref field for versioning instead of the top-level version — see Agent Versioning.

 2. For Tar/File sources: